BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ## Architecture Walkthrough

-A traditional view of an full application architecture may look something like the following:
+A traditional view of a full application architecture may look something like the following:

 ![](/docs/concepts/img/app-disection.png)